Abstract

 Random Dot Kinematograms

-We created 27 RDK stimuli from 9 rigid-body scenes and collected binary same-object judgments from 150 participants.
+In RDK stimuli, object membership must be explained from motion alone.
+We created 27 stimuli from 9 rigid-body scenes and collected binary same-object judgments from 150 participants.
 GenMatter was run on 50 random seeds per stimulus to match the human sample size.

 Each panel pairs an original random-dot kinematogram with GenMatter's inferred posterior over object structure.
 The stimuli contain sparse moving dots with no appearance or boundary cues, so the task is to explain whether probe dots belong to the same moving object from motion alone.
 In the posterior videos, dots are colored by inferred cluster assignment, showing how the model groups ambiguous dot correspondences into coherent moving matter.